 A dry, subtle and complex table wine.
 Our aim is to express the Lenswood terroir in its purest form with no fining or additions.
 We ferment with wild yeast in old oak and age 12 months on lees to build layers of flavour.
 It will show its best with time.

 Complexity, fragrance and understated power combined with a lingering savoury aftertaste are the features of this wine.
 An understated wine for those who appreciate finesse, fine texture and subtle richness.
-Similar in style to our 2013.
+A little finer and leaner than our 2014 vintage.
 A wine for ageing and for food.

 Pale straw with a light green tinge.